Using Books for Background Information

 Books are the best library resources for comprehensive information.
 They tend to cover issues in depth and at great length.
 However, they are not as current as sources in periodicals or the internet.
 They are excellent for obtaining background information on a topic and to develop a list of relevant keywords with which to search.

 In order to use a book effectively, you may not need to read the entire book.
 Browse the Table of Contents at the front of the book for chapter contents, and the index in the back of the book for the pages on which shorter amounts of information are located.

-On the Library’s home page, the Library Catalog has records for all books, videos, hard copy magazines and journals, other media, and some (but not all) online books in the library.
-Except for e-books, catalog records indicate that the library owns the item and where it is shelved, but do not include the full text.
-Click on the Library Catalog.
+On the Library’s home page, the Library Catalog has records for all books, video and other media.
+Catalog records indicate that the library owns the item and where it is shelved, Click on the Library Catalog.
 The window opens to a place to type your search term ‘within Keyword’ [menu on the end of the search bar].

 You will find relevant print books on the TMCC Library shelves primarily in these call number ranges:

 BF 712-724.85 Developmental Psychology, including infant psychology, child psychology, adolescence, adulthood (2nd floor)

 HQ 1-2033 The Family, Marriage, Women (2nd floor)